sephiroth-j/node-dependency-track-upload/README.md

 - `-v, --version`: show version

 #### list-projects
-Get a list of known projects.
+Get a list of known projects and the numbers of their known vulnerabilities (_critical, high, medium, low, info_).
 The list can be limited to active projects only (_off by default_) and to projects where the name contains a given string.

 By default the output is an ASCII table.
 This can be disabled by giving the option `--no-table`.